heutelbeck/sapl-demos/sapl-demo-axon/README.md

 #### The ```MonitorPatient``` Subscription Query

-Subscription queries are useful to monitor changes of the application state withour resorting to polling.
-For example, in the demo the Query ```MonitorPatient``` subscribes to any changes made to the medical data of the patient.
-The following query handler is exposed as a Server-Sent Events endpoint at: http://localhost:8080/api/patients/{id}/stream, where ```{id}``` is the id of the patient.
+Subscription queries are useful to monitor changes in the application state without resorting to polling.
+For example, in the demo, the Query ```MonitorPatient``` subscribes to any changes made to the medical data of the patient.
+The following query handler is exposed as a Server-Sent Events endpoint at http://localhost:8080/api/patients/{id}/stream, where ```{id}``` is the id of the patient.

 ```
   @QueryHandler